Camp Ivy - Dog training in Portland, Oregon

 The Legend of Camp Ivy also began with my Korean rescue Golden Retriever, Lucy.
 She was quite possibly the most incredible dog many have ever met.
 Not only was she breathtakingly gorgeous with her glorious fur, she was also so calm, gentle, genuine, intelligent, and kind.
 Lucy worked with me to foster bottle fed kittens, abandoned puppies, and even worked as a decoy dog for reactive dogs – eventually becoming the only canine friend of quite a few!

 Lucy now has a Legacy carried on through Camp Counselor pups she helped train.
 Puppies grow by learning together from appropriate, well-trained adult dogs and myself as I manage their behavior and reinforce the skills I train.
 Campers advance to become Junior & Senior Counselors.
-At the advanced level, they solidify their skills, learn to coexist well with puppies (that can be hard for many teen & adult pups!), learn to be part of a global community of appropriate dogs, and may begin the basics of Fluent Pet communication.
+At the advanced level, they solidify their skills, learn to coexist well with puppies (that can be hard for many teen & adult pups!), learn to be part of a global community of appropriate dogs, and may begin cognition and enrichment skills.

 The Legend & Legacy of Camp Ivy grows with each pup as they learn from one another together!